Six Flags New Orleans

-Six Flags New Orleans is an abandoned theme park located near the intersection of Interstate 10 and Interstate 510 in New Orleans.
-It first opened as Jazzland in 2000, and a leasing agreement was established with Six Flags in 2002 following the previous operator's bankruptcy proceedings.
+Six Flags New Orleans was a theme park located near the intersection of Interstate 10 and Interstate 510 in New Orleans.
+It first opened as Jazzland in 2000, and a 75-year lease agreement was established with Six Flags in 2002 following the previous operator's bankruptcy proceedings.
 Six Flags invested $20 million in upgrades, and the park reopened as Six Flags New Orleans in 2003.
-Following the substantial damage caused by Hurricane Katrina, the park remained closed to the public in order to make efforts to repair and reopen it.
-However, in 2009, the city of New Orleans ended its 75-year lease with Six Flags, and the park consequently became permanently closed due to the extreme damage that was too severe to be repaired.
+Following substantial damage caused by Hurricane Katrina in 2005, the park was closed to the public to make efforts to repair and reopen it.
+However, in 2006, Six Flags declared the property a total loss, and the park was permanently closed.
+The lease was terminated in 2009 during Six Flags' bankruptcy proceedings.

 Six Flags salvaged several rides and relocated them to other parks.
 The Industrial Development Board (IDB) of New Orleans owns the property and oversees redevelopment plans.
-Following several failed proposals to redevelop the site, it remains abandoned and in poor condition.
-Videos and photos of the site have emerged over the years from thrill-seekers and YouTubers.
+Following several failed proposals to redevelop the site, it remained abandoned and in poor condition.
+Videos and photos of the park emerged over the years online from urban explorers and YouTubers.
 As a result, city officials became more diligent in securing the park and banning tourists, tasking the New Orleans Police Department with patrolling the abandoned site and arresting trespassers.
-An option to demolish and clear the land was explored in 2019 following complaints from local residents, estimated to cost the city $1.3 million.
-In the meantime, the city continues to generate revenue from the property by occasionally leasing the park to various production companies as a filming location.
+An option to demolish and clear the land was explored in 2019 following complaints from residents, which was estimated to cost the city $1.3 million.

+In 2023, plans were approved by the city for Bayou Phoenix to begin redeveloping the land.
+In the meantime, the city continued to generate revenue from the property by occasionally leasing the park to various production companies as a filming location.

+In November 2024, demolition commenced on the former theme park.
+However, just days later, those plans were halted due to contractor issues.
+Demolition would later resume in December with a new contractor.

-Functioning amusement park period, 2000–2005
+Functioning theme park period, 2000–2005

 Tom and Dian Winingder spent almost ten years arranging the partnership that would open Jazzland.
-In 1995, the developers solicited a loan from the United States Department of Housing and Urban Development (HUD), initially in the amount of $15 million, to complete the park.
+In 1995, the developers solicited a loan from the United States Department of Housing and Urban Development (HUD), initially for $15 million, to complete the park.
 The partners included Burroughs & Chapin located in Myrtle Beach, South Carolina, which withdrew in 1997, and Ogden Corporation, which sold its theme park division to Alfa Alfa for $148 million in March 2000.
+The New Orleans City Council approved of its final master plan in April 1998, with the state of Louisiana providing funding in July 1998.
 The park is built on a concrete deck 4 ft thick.